Médoc

 18th-century map (West at top) of Médoc, produced for Charles O'Brien, 8th Earl of Thomond.

 The Médoc (/fr/; Medòc /oc/) is a region of France, well known as a wine growing region, located in the département of Gironde, on the left bank of the Gironde estuary, northwest of Bordeaux.
-Its name comes from (Pagus) Medullicus, or "country of the Medulli", the local Celtic tribe.
 The region owes its economic success mainly to the production of red wine; it is home to around 1,500 vineyards.

+Name

+Its name comes from pagus Medullicus ('country of the Medulli', the ancient Celtic tribe that occupied this region).

+Geography

 The area also has pine forests and long sandy beaches.
 The Médoc's geography is not ideal for wine grape growing, with its proximity to the Atlantic Ocean resulting in a comparatively mild climate and high rainfall making grape rot a constant problem.
 It is generally believed that the nature of the region's wine derives from the soil; although the terrain is flat, excellent drainage is present and the increased amount of gravel in the soil allows heat to be retained, encouraging ripening, and extensive root systems.